danmcduff/characterizingBias/README.md

-# Characterizing Bias in Classifiers using GenerativeModels
+# Characterizing Bias in Classifiers using Generative Models